Padstones

 What Are Padstones?

-Precast concrete padstones are high-strength, dense concrete blocks designed to be installed beneath lintels or beams within a building's structure.
+Precast concrete padstones are dense, high-strength concrete blocks designed to sit beneath lintels or beams in a building’s structure.

-Their primary function is to evenly distribute structural weight, preventing localised stress that could lead to damage such as cracking or crushing of surrounding blockwork.
+Their main purpose is to evenly distribute the structural load, preventing localised stress that could cause damage, such as cracking or crushing of the surrounding blockwork.

 Padstones are essential in any construction project involving the support of heavy loads, such as steel beams or concrete lintels.